 2.32 The fund should not be used to pay for equipment or adaptations where it is the institution's legal responsibility to provide this under the Disability Discrimination Act.
-Similarly, the fund is not intended to provide additional study support that is available from the Disabled Students' Allowances (DSAs), unless the DSAs are insufficient to cover the whole cost, or the cost cannot be met from the DSAs.
+Similarly, the fund is not intended to provide additional study support that is available from the Disabled Students' Allowance (DSA), unless the DSA is insufficient to cover the whole cost, or the cost cannot be met from the DSA.